scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 }
 ```

 Now is the time to handle our saga and the effects it triggers.

+## Call a function with `call` effect

 The easier way to understand sagas and JavaScript’s generator functions is to remember they basically return an iterator.
 Each of the value returned by the iterator is an effect, and we call iterator’s next value with the response expected by the effect:

 ```js
 const it = saga() // saga is a generator function: function* saga() { ...